nbulaj/doorkeeper-sequel/README.md

 ## Tests

 To run tests, clone this repository and run `rake`.
-It will copy and run doorkeeper’s original test suite, after configuring the ORM according to the variables defined in `.travis.yml` file.
+It will copy and run doorkeeper’s original test suite, after configuring the ORM and other stuffs.

 ```
 $ bundle exec rake